Property Management Services

 - We will also discuss the presentation of your property, and make suggestions (if any) on what we think would make it more appealing so that we get the best tenants.

 * Note that if a landlord charges significantly higher rent than a fair market rent, a tenant can apply to the Tenancy Tribunal asking for the rent to be reduced.

 ➤ Financial Management and Reporting

-- Landlords can choose between receiving rent (less payments) either once or twice a month
+- Landlords can choose between receiving rent (less payments) either weekly or monthly

-- We provide a Rent Statement detailing your rental income and expenses for the month.
+- We provide a monthly Rent Statement detailing your rental income and expenses for the month.